zdharma-continuum/zinit-package-fzf/README.md

 # Download the package with the default ice list
 zinit pack for fzf

-# Download the package with the default ice list + setting up the key bindings
+# Download the package with the default ice list + set up the key bindings
 zinit pack"default+keys" for fzf

 # Download the package with the bin-gem-node annex-utilizing ice list